Firewood

 • It can easily become wet and unusable.

-• Special care must be taken, especially if this is one of your main chosen emergency fuel sources.
+• Special care must be taken, especially if this is one of your chosen main emergency fuel sources.

 TIP